This answer applies to R1 Mk3 R2 Mk3 MR1 Mk1 MR1 Mk2 MRx Mk1 R5 Mk1 R7 Mk1 / Mk2 R7 Mk3

-This is usually a symptom of the standard settings on the Mac computer.
-By default OSX has a low bitrate for Bluetooth audio, but for a good quality transmission, a value of between 40 and 58 should be used.
+This is usually a symptom of the standard settings on the Apple computer.
+By default, macOS has a low bitrate for Bluetooth audio, but for a good quality transmission, a value of between 40 and 58 should be used.
 You can edit and rectify this in two ways:

 Terminal (quickest method)